wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  } #ñspace
 		- -
 		- -
-		- ISP (Cohesion between Interfaces and clients) #card
+		- ISP (Cohesion between Interfaces and clients) #car
 			- Interface Segregation Principle.
 It makes the case that no class should be forced to depend on methods it does not use because this introduces unnecessary coupling.
 In Chapter 2, you learned about another principle, the Single Responsibility Principle (SRP), which promotes high cohesion.
 The SRP is a general design guideline that a class has responsibility over a single functionality and there should be only one reason for it to change.
 Although the ISP may sound like the same idea, it takes a different view.
 The ISP focuses on the user of an interface rather than its design.
 In other words, if an interface ends up very large, it may be that the user of that interface sees some behaviors it doesn’t care for, which causes unnecessary coupling.
 		- -
 	- 7. Extending Twootr
 		- -
-		- What does the Dependency Inversion principle mean? #card
+		- What does the Dependency Inversion principle mean? #car
 			- It states that:

 			  High-level modules should not depend upon low-level modules.
 Both should depend upon abstractions.